dmarinhoDKR/dmarinhoDKR/README.md

 <div align="center">

-# Hi, I'm a Fullstack Developer, Computer Engineering Student building practical software web and tech that helps people.
+# Hi, I'm a Full-Stack Developer and Computer Engineering student focused on building practical software and web solutions that solve real problems.